microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-by-location.md

 ---
 For the Management Team:

-A Regional Manager responsible who oversees several store locations can track revenue and cost breakdown per location to identify areas for improvement and to adjust sales strategies.
+A Regional Manager responsible who oversees several warehouse locations can track revenue and cost breakdown per location to identify areas for improvement and to adjust sales strategies.
 By using the _Sales by Location_ report, the manager can quickly see the total sales amount, quantity sold, cost of goods sold, and gross profit for each location.
 With the drill-through table, the manager can dive deeper into the specific items sold at each location and adjust the product prices accordingly.

 **Target Audience**